natalijapavlicevic/rg-project/PROJECT-DESCRIPTION-TEMPLATE.md

 R → Change color of light to red
 G → Change color of light to green
 B → Change color of light to blue
-SPACE → Change color of light to white (default)
+SPACE → Change color of light to white (default) and begin fading

 ## Features